SMALL SHIFTS

 What we do

-Structured programmes using breath and movement to support how the body responds to demand.
+We run structured programmes using breath and movement to support how the body responds to demand.

-Used across a range of settings - from teams working under sustained demand to individuals looking to feel and function more effectively day to day.
+Used across a range of settings, from teams working under sustained demand to individuals looking to feel and function more effectively day to day.

 Workforce